yzhaoinuw/vessel-diameter-and-pulsatility-analysis-app/README.md

 ## Demo
 https://github.com/yzhaoinuw/vessel-diameter-and-pulsatility-analysis-app/assets/22312388/7a40e9c5-29ae-49a9-bf9c-43b65c70c032

+## Notes For Developers
+The core algorithm implemented in find_img_edges.m is broken into four functions in func/ to suit the app's purpose of being interactive with the user.
+The four functions are 1) findEdges, 2) makeMask, 3) makeCaps, and 4) makeSeg.
+Comments are added to outline the correspondence of the four functions to find_img_edges. **Every time find_img_edges gets updated, the developer should update the four functions as needed.**

 ## Credits
 The underlying algorithms for calculating the vessel diameter and pulsatility are developed by [Dr. Kimberly Boster](https://orcid.org/0000-0001-5178-128X) (@kimst12).